catka/m2gi-mobile/README.md

 ### Ionic 4 Autocomplete
-When a user wants to share his list to other users, an autocomplete list helps them find other users.
+When a user wants to share his list to other users, an autocomplete list helps them easily find other users.
+This makes it much quicker to search for user especially when there is a lot of registered users.
+See line 25 of src/app/modals/create-list/create-list.component.html for an example using the ion-auto-complete tag.

-This is an implementation of the package: https://www.npmjs.com/package/ionic4-auto-complete
+This is an implementation of the package: https://www.npmjs.com/package/ionic4-auto-complete.

 ### Localisation

+A user may be more inclined to do a task if it is not far away.
+Allowing geocoding of the address and geolocation allows users to identify the distance of the task from their location.

+The bulk of the code used for this service is with the src/app/services/location.service.ts class.

 #### Address and Api geocoding

 + A user can choose a location of a todo with specifying an address in the todo form.